Crabs in a Bucket (album)

 Crabs in a Bucket is the third studio album by English rapper Nines, released on 28 August 2020 by Zino Records and Warner Records.
 It is the follow-up to Nines' second album Crop Circle (2018).
 The album features guest appearances from Headie One, Roy Woods, Nafe Smallz, NorthSideBenji, NSG, Tiggs da Author, among others.
 It reached number one on the UK Albums Chart.
+Nines won the MOBO Awards for Album of the Year and Best Hip-Hop Act for the album.

 The album was supported by lead single "Clout", peaking at number 49 on the UK Singles Chart, and "Airplane Mode" featuring NSG.

 Recording

 The album was recorded in various locations, with Nines saying: "I was in different countries—Spain, Paris, Dubai—when I was making this album.
 That's why it took a bit of time.
 I would go sometimes three months without recording.
 But you know what they say: When you're uninspired, the best thing is to do other things."

 Promotion

 The lead single, "Clout", was released on 10 August 2020 for digital download.
 A music video was released on the same day directed by Charli Di Placido, recreating iconic album covers for various hip hop albums, such as Doggystyle by Snoop Dogg, Stillmatic by Nas and Get Rich or Die Tryin' by 50 Cent.
 The second single, "Airplane Mode" featuring NSG, was released on 20 August 2020 alongside a music video.

 The release of official merchandise for Crabs in a Bucket was also released alongside the CD copy on 28 August 2020 via Warner Music & Nines' official site.

 A short film written and directed by Nines titled after the album was released on 27 August 2020.